FaiLuReH3Ro/ibm-da-capstone-py/README.md

 <h1>Data Insights for Tech Skills 📊</h1><br>

+> [!NOTE]
-> Note: This project is split into multiple repositories to keep things organized.
+> This project is split into multiple repositories to keep things organized.
 You can click on the respective links for each section to explore further details and access files.

 ## 📂 Sections